stack-auth/stack/README.md

     The provider will provide information to the frontend functions and hooks.

 5. That's it!
-Stack is not configured in your Next.js project.
-If you start your Next.js app with `npm run dev`, and navigate to `http://localhost:3000/handler/signup`, you should see the Stack signup page liek this:
+Stack is now configured in your Next.js project.
+If you start your Next.js app with `npm run dev`, and navigate to `http://localhost:3000/handler/signup`, you will see the Stack signup page like this:
     ![Stack sign up page](./assets/signup-page.png)